 8. Depression and anxiety

 Bisexual men and women report consistently higher levels of depression and anxiety than heterosexuals, in some studies similar to lesbians and gay men, and in other studies higher.
 The likelihood of depression or anxiety may be greater, and the problem may be more severe for those men and women who remain in the closet or who do not have adequate social supports.
 Adolescents and young adults may be at particularly high risk of suicide because of these concerns.
 Culturally sensitive mental health services can be effective in the prevention, early detection, and treatment of these conditions.
-At Brown, Psychological Services can help with these problems.
+At Brown, Counseling and Psychological Services can help with these problems.

 9. Social support and emotional well-being

 According to studies, bisexual women have the lowest levels of social support.
 Bisexual and gay men have lower social support levels when compared with heterosexual men.
 In studies, bisexual women and men have the lowest emotional well-being of any sexual orientation group.
-At Brown, Psychological Services, the LGBTQ Resource Center, and the Queer Alliance are resources for students struggling with these issues.
+At Brown, Counseling and Psychological Services, the LGBTQ Resource Center, and the Queer Alliance are resources for students struggling with these issues.

 Bisexual men and women report higher levels of self-harm, suicide attempts and thoughts of suicide than heterosexuals, and in many studies, higher than gay men and lesbians as well.
-At Brown, Psychological Services can help.
+At Brown, Counseling and Psychological Services can help.

 Disclaimer: BWell Health Promiotion is part of Health Services at Brown University.
 Health Promotion maintains this site as a resource for Brown students.
 This site is not intended to replace consultation with your medical providers.
 No site can replace real conversation.
 Health Promotion offers no endorsement of and assumes no liability for the currency, accuracy, or availability of the information on the sites we link to or the care provided by the resources listed.
 Health Services staff are available to treat and give medical advice to Brown University students only.
 If you are not a Brown student, but are in need of medical assistance please call your own health care provider or in case of an emergency, dial 911.
 Please contact us if you have comments, questions or suggestions.